ePages-de/epages-devportal/_posts/2019/2019-07-16-why-we-stopped-stoplight.md

 They also supported our Technical Communicators a lot with all the fine tuning.

 (To be honest, it was not really a goodbye to Asciidoctor.
-As it is an integral part to publish our internal developer documentation, it had to remain.)
+We still had to support it to document the (internal) Messaging API of each microservice.
+Keeping Asciidoctor did not mean so much additional effort for our developers, since it's provided by Spring REST Docs already.
+But for our Technical Communicators it was, because they had to keep the .adoc files and the Stoplight texts consistent.)

 ## Soft launch

-Automatically turning an OpenAPI specification into an API Reference, making the navigation a lot easier, introducing interactivity by sending test requests during document usage, a code generator for a multitude of languages and frameworks, a search... all that made our eyes shine!
+Automatically turning an OpenAPI specification into an API reference, making the navigation a lot easier, introducing interactivity by sending test requests during document usage, a code generator for a multitude of languages and frameworks, a search... all that made our eyes shine!
 And a bunch of Frontend developers were happily using the documentation from the very beginning when we internally launched it.
 That was a good opportunity to try and test the docs before we let any external developer on it.